Delicious Non-Traditional Christmas Dinner Ideas

 16. Sliders Three Ways

-Offer a trio of options — beef, pulled pork, and buffalo chicken — and let everyone pick their favorite.
-Mini buns are a must, and I usually use a slider bun pack from Amazon and a set of small serving baskets for that casual party vibe.
+Mini sandwiches, maximum fun.
+Offer a trio of flavors — beef, pulled pork, and buffalo chicken — and watch everyone gravitate to their favorite.
+The mix of aromas alone feels like a backyard cookout in December.
+I like to use a slider bun pack and a set of small serving baskets for that casual, hands-on feel that keeps the mood light and festive.

 17. Holiday Grazing Board